Last updated December 7th, 2018.

 Advisors also conduct review meetings with existing clients where they might:

-- Assess the performance of the current investment portfolio and make any suggestions for adjustments to improve performance.
+- Assess the performance of the current investment portfolio and make suggestions for adjustments to improve performance.

 - Audit their clients’ financial situation.
 Changes, like having children and getting married, can mean that the client’s original goals and requirements no longer match their current ones.
 The advisor’s job is to advise on any changes to the client’s portfolio that might be necessary to meet their new goals.